aristosathens/Root_Locus_Solver/README.md

 Returns a dict of values which includes:
 - poles: Pole locations.
 Possibly complex numbers.
 - zeros: Zero locations.
-Possibly copmlex numbers.
+Possibly complex numbers.
 - centroid: Centroid of asymptotes.
-Possibly copmlex number.
+Possibly complex number.
 - asymptote_angles: Angles that asymptote lines make with respect to the x-axis.
 In degrees.
 - departure_angles: Angles that branches make when departing original locations (poles).
 In degrees.
 - real_axis_points: Points where branches enter/exit the real-axis.
 Real number.